“Simple can be harder than complex.” – Steve Jobs

 That’s why we created UX Rings.

-UX Rings takes the Design Success Ladder a step further.
-It provides a multidimensional ranking that combines quantitative and qualitative data to assess your product’s performance within each segment.
+UX Rings takes the Experience Success Ladder a step further.
+It provides a multidimensional ranking that combines quantitative and qualitative data to assess your product’s or service’s performance within each segment.
 As your product improves to a certain level in each segment, you complete a ring.
-The goal is to finish all 5 rings — the epitome of successful product design – with mastery of each segment of the user experience.
+The goal is to finish all 5 rings — the epitome of successful design – with mastery of each segment of the user experience.

 Development Strategies for Quarantining Complexity